TomPace101/nanopore_diffusion/notes.md

 _TODO_ provide Dirichlet boundary condition for concentrations at downstream end.

+_TODO_ nonzero Neumann condition for potential (distributed charge) at the membrane

+_TODO_ compare Pete's timestep doubling to mine in the notebook

 _FEATURE_ exponential time steps
 But dt is in the weak form.
 So if it changes, does the weak form need to recompile in FFC?